Parametric Adversarial Divergences are Good Losses for Generative Modeling: Divergences as Task Losses

-In this section we draw insights from the convergence results of \citet{osokin2017structured} in structured prediction.
-They show in a specific setting that some ``weaker'' task losses can be easier to learn from than some stronger ones.
-This formal result parallels the intuition in generative modeling that learning with ``weaker'' divergences is easier~\citep{arjovsky2017wasserstein} and more intuitive~\citep{liu2017approximation} than stronger divergences.
+We derive an intuitive analogy between ``hard'' losses such as the 0-1 loss and the KL-divergence and ``softer'' losses like the Hamming loss and the Wasserstein distance.
+Then, we draw insights from the convergence results of \citet{osokin2017structured} in structured prediction, which parallel the intuition in generative modeling that learning with weaker\footnote{In the topological sense.} divergences is easier~\citep{arjovsky2017wasserstein} and more intuitive~\citep{liu2017approximation} than with stronger divergences.

+\paragraph{Analogy between Structured Prediction Losses and Divergences.} A loose analogy can be made between ``hard'' losses like the 0-1 loss and the KL-divergence.
+A similar analogy can be made between ``softer'' losses like the Hamming loss and the Wasserstein distance.
+Consider two Dirac distributions $p(y)=\delta(y-y_p)$ and $q(y)=\delta(y-y_q)$ defined over~$\R^D$.
+We compute the Jensen-Shannon divergence, which can be thought of as a symmetrized KL:

+In this case, the Jensen-Shannon divergence reduces to a scaled 0-1 loss between the atoms.
+We now consider the Wasserstein distance $\mathbf{W}(p,q)$ with base distance $L_2$, which yields here:

+The Wasserstein distance reduces to the $L_2$ distance between the atoms, or equivalently the Hamming distance, if we consider only binary vectors.
+In that sense, the KL-divergence could be considered a ``hard'' divergence, while the Wasserstein distance could be considered a ``softer'' divergence.